Business

 I still take occasional consulting projects, but the nature of the work has completely changed.
 In 2023, clients paid me to write code.
 In 2026, clients pay me to direct AI agents and make architectural decisions.

-Here's a real example.
 A startup hired me last summer to build an API integration layer between their platform and six third-party services.
 In the old world, that's two months of work at $150/hour.
 In the new world, I spent three days architecting the system and one week supervising Claude Code as it built the implementations.
 Total billable time: about 60 hours.

-But here's the thing — I charged the same project rate I would have charged for two months of hands-on work.
+I charged the same project rate I would have charged for two months of hands-on work.
 The client got the project delivered in two weeks instead of eight.
 I earned the same money in one-third the time.
 Everyone wins.

-The indie hackers who are struggling with freelancing in 2026 are the ones who are still selling code output.
+The indie hackers who are struggling with freelancing in 2026 are the ones still selling code output.
 The ones thriving are selling judgment, architecture, and speed.
 If you can deliver a project in two weeks that used to take two months, your effective hourly rate triples even if your quoted rate stays the same.

 This is the part that makes some engineers uncomfortable.
 It feels like cheating.
 It's not.
 The client is paying for a working system delivered on time.
 How you build it is your business.
 And frankly, a system designed by an experienced architect and built by AI agents is often better than one hand-coded over two months by someone who's tired and making increasingly sloppy decisions by week six.